School of Writing, Literature and Film

 Graduate Programs

 The School of Writing, Literature, and Film offers graduate work leading to a Master of Arts degree in English.
 The major area of concentration may be in literature and culture, or rhetoric, writing, and culture.
-The school also offers the Master of Fine Arts degree in Creative Writing.
+The school also offers the Master of Fine Arts degree in Creative Writing (Corvallis campus) and Writing (Cascades campus).
 Graduate work in the school may also be applied to the Master of Arts in Interdisciplinary Studies (MAIS) degree or to minors in other advanced degree programs.

 238 Moreland Hall